pingcap/docs-cn/br/backup-and-restore-use-cases.md

 ### Deployment method

-It is recommended that you deploy the TiDB cluster using [TiDB Ansible](/online-deployment-using-ansible.md) and get BR by downloading [TiDB Toolkit](/download-ecosystem-tools.md#br-backup-and-restore).
+It is recommended that you deploy the TiDB cluster using [TiUP](/tiup/tiup-cluster.md) and get BR by downloading [TiDB Toolkit](/download-ecosystem-tools.md#br-backup-and-restore).

 ### Cluster versions

+* TiDB: v4.0.2
-* TiKV: v3.1.0-beta.1
+* TiKV: v4.0.2
-* PD: v3.1.0-beta.1
+* PD: v4.0.2
-* br: v3.1.0-beta.1
+* BR: v4.0.2

+> **Note:**
+>
+> v4.0.2 was the latest version at the time this document was written.
+It is recommended that you use the latest version of [TiDB/TiKV/PD/BR](/releases/release-notes.md) and make sure that the BR version is **consistent with** the TiDB version.

 ### TiKV hardware information